Skip to content

 Args: query (str): The string to search for. text (str): The body of text in which to search. b (int): The number of words before the query to return. a (int): The number of words after the query to return.

 str: A string containing b words before, the match, and a words after the best approximate match position of the query in the text.
+The text is extracted from the original text, preserving formatting, whitespace, etc, so it does not disturb any downstream processing.
 If no match is found, returns empty string. int: The start position of the match in the text. int: The end position of the match in the text.

 Example: